 You can find Justin on the WordPress Slack, here’s his WordPress profile.

 We look forward to improve WordPress further with these two gentlemen joining us.
-But, even with these brand new colleagues, we have not yet fully completed our hiring goals.
+But, even with these brand new colleagues and our new team lead Francesca Marano, we have not yet fully completed our hiring goals.
 So… If you or someone you know would be a good fit, check these developer openings!